danelee2601/hacking_AudioLDM.github.io/README.md

   <img src="https://github.com/danelee2601/hacking_AudioLDM.github.io/blob/main/.img/audioldm_hacking.png?raw=true" alt="method" style="width: 100%;">
 </div>

 The method utilizes the pretrained AudioLDM, `audioldm_48k`, from [this Github repository](https://github.com/haoheliu/AudioLDM2).
 AudioLDM mainly conists of two models: a latent diffusion model (LDM) and a CLAP encoder (i.e., audio and text encoders).
-The main idea is to encode a query audio and text description via the CLAP encoders and conditionally generate a sound effect with the LDM.
+The main idea is to encode a query audio and/or text description via the CLAP encoders and conditionally generate a sound effect with the LDM.

 1. **Input Query**: The user provides:
-   - A **WAV file** containing a sound effect they wish to replicate, and
+   - A **WAV file** containing a sound effect they wish to replicate, and/or
    - A **brief text description** of the desired sound effect.

    Both inputs aim to produce a sound that closely matches the original file or description.